About the EIF

 In terms of institutional and corporate matters, the legal service supports the implementation of good corporate governance, coordinates and advises on contractual arrangements at institutional level.
 The legal service aims to ensure that the EIF conducts its activities in accordance with its Statutes, mission and values, applicable law and relevant contractual obligations.

-It further aims to ensure a smooth functioning of the EIF’s corporate bodies, under the coordination of the EIF’s Secretary General.
-As a European Union body, a member of the EIB Group and a financial institution, institutional matters concerning the EIF include a wide range of areas and at times necessitate cooperation with the EIF’s shareholders as well as specific and proactive attention to the development of EU policy, and legislative and governance frameworks.
+It further aims to ensure smooth functioning of the EIF’s corporate bodies, under the coordination of the EIF’s Secretary General.
+As a European Union body, a member of the EIB Group and a financial institution, institutional matters concerning the EIF cover a wide range of areas and at times necessitate cooperation with the EIF’s shareholders as well as specific and proactive attention to the development of EU policy and legislative and governance frameworks.

 Contact and References

 Phone +352 2485-1 | Fax +352 2485 81200

 EIF also has offices in Athens, Bucharest, Istanbul, Madrid, Rome, Riga, Sofia.

 Europe Direct is a service to help you find answers to your questions about the European Union.